priyatam/lesser/README.md

 ## Usage

-Install _lesser_ and its dependencies:
+Install _lesser_:

     bower install lesser

+ Initialize dependencies:

     npm install
     bower install

-Copy the entire folder under the `bower_components/lesser`:
+Then copy the entire folder under the `bower_components/lesser`.

-    gulp init

 Your project structure should look like this:

     ├── public
     │   ├── img